epublication/epublication-api/README.md

 This repository describes the external management API for ePublication.
 The API enables programmatic interaction for publishing announcements in official gazettes.
 These RESTful APIs are designed for seamless third-party integration, with interactive documentation provided via Swagger UI.
 Access the documentation at ePublication Swagger UI.

+> [!NOTE]
+> The application's front end is accessible at https://preview.epublication.ch.

 # Getting started
 In this guide, we'll walk you through the basics of using the ePublication API.